 This course promotes skills in basic journalism, including design, journalistic writing, photography, and editing.
 Students compose and manipulate photos using Adobe Photoshop and explore layout and design elements of print and web-based publications and refine writing style.
-Students plan, create, interpret. and critique representations carefully examine their product and publication.
+Students plan, create, interpret, and critique visual representations and carefully examine their product for publication.
 Twenty-first century skills in collaboration, creative thinking, technical literacy, communication, and critical thinking are also promoted.
 The course concludes with the completion of The Troubadour, the annual yearbook.
 All students adhere to yearbook procedures, including deadlines.
 Some members serve as editors, taking on a teaching role in the class.
 Students must be able to work after school and/or at home to meet deadlines.

-B or higher in English and teacher recommendation.
+PREREQUISITE: B or higher in English and teacher recommendation.

-524 CP Explorations in Educational Technology
+524 CP Foundations of Educational Technology